Happy Rhodes

-Happy Rhodes (born Kimberley Tyler Rhodes, August 9, 1965) is an American singer, songwriter, instrumentalist and electronic musician with a four-octave vocal range, releasing 11 albums between 1986 and 2007.
+Happy Rhodes (born Kimberley Tyler Rhodes, August 9, 1965) is an American singer, musician, and songwriter with a four-octave vocal range, releasing 11 albums between 1986 and 2007.

 Family

 Rhodes' maternal grandfather Dave Stamper wrote songs for the Ziegfeld Follies of 1913 through 1931 and composed the music for several other Broadway shows.
 A family legend claims that Stamper wrote the well-known song "Shine On, Harvest Moon" in 1903 for Nora Bayes when he was working as her Vaudeville piano accompanist, but sold the rights and credit to Bayes and her husband Jack Norworth.
 Rhodes' parents divorced when she was young.
 Rhodes has two brothers who are twins.

 Musical background

 Rhodes received her first musical instrument, an acoustic guitar, as a gift from her mother, at age 11.
 At 14 she was performing original songs in school shows.
 She left school early at age 16, choosing to obtain a GED.
 From age 16 to 18, Rhodes began performing in open mic nights at Caffè Lena in Saratoga Springs, New York.
 During this period, Rhodes met Pat Tessitore, the owner of a recording studio, Cathedral Sound Studios in Rensselaer, and became a studio intern to learn recording techniques.
-Tessitore was impressed with Rhodes' voice and songwriting, and volunteered to record all of the songs she had written to that point.
+Tessitore was impressed with Rhodes' voice and songwriting and volunteered to record all of the songs she had written to that point.

-Tessitore introduced Rhodes to Kevin Bartlett, a musician who had his own record label, Aural Gratification, and he urged her to gather up all the songs that she had recorded, to be released on cassette.
+Tessitore introduced Rhodes to Kevin Bartlett, a musician who had his record label, Aural Gratification, and he urged her to gather up all the songs that she had recorded, to be released on cassette.
 She had enough songs to release three cassettes at the same time in 1986, Rhodes Vol. I, Rhodes Vol. II, and Rearmament.
 In 1987, she released the cassette of Ecto.
 Her first CD release was Warpaint, in 1991.
 The first four albums were only available on hand-dubbed cassettes until they were re-released on CD in 1992.
 For the CD releases, Rhodes Vol. I was renamed Rhodes I, and Rhodes Vol. II was renamed Rhodes II.
 Each of the CD re-releases contained bonus tracks not on the original cassettes.
-Aural Gratification released nine Happy Rhodes albums between 1986 and 1995, including Equipoise and RhodeSongs in 1993, Building The Colossus in 1994 and The Keep in 1995.
+Aural Gratification released nine Happy Rhodes albums between 1986 and 1995, including Equipoise and RhodeSongs in 1993, Building The Colossus in 1994, and The Keep in 1995.
 Rhodes left Aural Gratification in 1998.

 Rhodes' 10th album, Many Worlds Are Born Tonight, was released in August 1998 by Samson Music, a label founded by Norm Waitt Jr., brother of Ted Waitt, co-founder of the Gateway Computer company.
-Rhodes was dropped from Samson when the label decided to concentrate on other genres of music and Samson transferred rights to the material back to Rhodes, as well as unsold product.
+Rhodes was dropped from Samson when the label decided to concentrate on other genres of music and Samson transferred rights to the material back to Rhodes, as well as unsold products.

 In 2001, Rhodes recorded an 11th album, called Find Me, which was released October 19, 2007.

 Rhodes married musician Bob Muller in 2006 and they currently live on a farm in central upstate New York.